savonet/book/introduction.md

 \TODO{explain how to report bugs about this book}

+### How to improve the book

+TODO: explain where to report bugs, that we are open to suggestions (in particular for signal processing)

 ### The authors

 The authors of the book you have in your hands are the two main current